About Daniel Ian Smith

 Smith is the founder/artistic director of the Jazz in the Sanctuary Concert Series in Brookline, MA which has produced over 85 concerts in the last 11 years.
 Featured performers include internationally known musicians such as Paul Bley, Marty Ehrlich, Joel Harrison, Bruce Thomas, Bob Moses, Lewis Porter, Steve Slagle, Jack Walrath, Tim Ray, Bob Gullotti and Mick Goodrick.

-Smith currently leads several of his own ensembles including:
+Smith currently leads several of his own ensembles and is an active sideman in several other groups including:

 - Charles Bubeck/Daniel Ian Smith Quintet